pinzler/fsq-php-connectedapp/readme.md

 Fill in all the information required however you want, except:

-1. Set the "Callback url" to where you put login.php
+1. Set the "Redirect URI" to where you put login.php

 2. Set "Push API Notifications" to "Push checkins by this app's users"